N Ave Beach Club 2's v-ball Tourneys in the Chicago Region

 Click here for an instructional video on beach hand setting guidelines.

 The BEACH BALL "No Hands" Rule: Under this optional rule, hand sets are banned in a given match – that means all hand sets are faults.
 A sand dig, a defensive maneuver, is still allowed.
 This rule can be implemented for a given match by either team at any time (before or during that match).
 It's designed to prevent arguments over bad sets; it cannot be used to prevent good sets.
-For a more complete explanation of this rule, see the handset page in the below documents section.
+For a more complete explanation of this rule, click here.

 Coaches & Spectator Code of Conduct Summary: Parents, coaches & spectators may cheer, but not interfere, and must be courteous to others.
 Derogatory comments directed towards anyone are of course banned.
 Violations can result in the ejection of the offending party/s, and possibly a loss of points or even the match.